Skip to content ↓

 General Information

 • Your child should read to an adult for 15 minutes three times a week and independently every day.
 It is also important that an adult reads to your child regularly.
 Please talk to your child about the book and check their understanding by asking questions about events and the characters’ actions.
 Please also explain new or unfamiliar vocabulary.
-Their bookbag should come into school every day.
+Their book-bag should come into school every day with their reading diary.

 • In order to help develop the children's confidence when articulating their ideas and communicating with others, we will be spending time in class discussing weekly 'Let's Talk' tasks.
 These can be found in the weekly newsletter and Google Classroom.
 Please spend time at home in discussion with the children so that they are ready to share their thoughts and ideas in class each week.

-• Your child will have PE on Mondays.
+• Your child will have PE on Mondays and Fridays.
 They should wear their PE kit to school.
 Please make sure your child has an outdoor PE kit consisting of jogging bottoms and a sweatshirt.
-Swimming lessons are to continue and take place at the Eltham Centre.
-A swimming kit consists of close-fitting shorts, not board shorts, or a one-piece swimming costume, a towel, swimming cap and goggles.
-Children can also bring in a piece of fruit as a snack on their return walk to school.
-The snack needs to be in their swimming bag.

 • Your child needs to bring in a filled water bottle every day.